jameshaydon/lawvere/README.md

 > Programming in categories

 Lawvere is a categorical programming language.
 It allows you to program morphisms in arbitrary cartesian closed categories, allows you to define locally finitely presentable categories, and allows you to define functors between these categories.
-Lawvere does not have lambdas, just morphisms.
+Lawvere is completely pointfree; it does not have lambdas or variables, just morphisms.

 ## Installation